Spain discusses state bailout; ECB seen writing off Greek debt

 "I feel that the Germans are changing their position on this.
 They are scared, and with good reason, and their opposition is softening."

-(Additional reporting by Eva Kuehn in Frankfort, John O'Donnell and Luke Baker in Brussels, Nicholas Vinocur in Paris, Gareth Jones in Berlin and Sakari Suoninen in Frankfurt; Writing by Peter Graff/Will Waterman; Editing by Andrew Heavens)
+(Additional reporting by Eva Kuehn in Frankfort, John O'Donnell and Luke Baker in Brussels, Nicholas Vinocur in Paris, Gareth Jones in Berlin and Sakari Suoninen in Frankfurt; Writing by Peter Graff; editing by Janet McBride)